North Korea's Kim boasts new ICBM as US flies bombers

 “Kim Jong Un solemnly declared that if the enemies continue to pose threats to (North Korea), frequently introducing nuclear strike means, our party and government will resolutely react to nukes with nuclear weapons and to total confrontation with all-out confrontation,” KCNA said.

-U.S. B-1B bombers conducted joint aerial drills Saturday with other South Korean and U.S. warplanes in response to the North Korean launch, according to South Korea’s Joint Chiefs of Staff.
-It said the drills demonstrated an “iron-clad” U.S. security commitment to South Korea and the allies’ combined defense posture.
+U.S. B-1B bombers took part in separate joint exercises Saturday with South Korean and Japanese warplanes in response to the North Korean ICBM launch.
+South Korean and Japanese officials said their respective drills with the U.S. bombers reaffirmed their combined defense postures.

 North Korea is sensitive to the deployment of U.S. B-1B bombers because they’re capable of carrying a huge payload of conventional weapons.
-Earlier this month, the U.S. sent B-1B bombers streaking over South Korea as part of earlier joint drills, in the bombers’ first such flyover in five years.
+Earlier this month, the U.S. sent B-1B bombers streaking over South Korea as part of exercises, in the bombers’ first such flyover in five years.

 On Friday, the U.S. military held separate aerial drills with South Korean and Japanese forces.
-South Korea’s military said it also staged unilateral exercises Friday simulating aerial strikes on North Korean mobile missile launchers.
+South Korea’s military said it also staged its own exercises Friday simulating aerial strikes on North Korean mobile missile launchers.

 Japanese Defense Minister Yasukazu Hamada said Friday that depending on the weight of a potential warhead, the missile had a range exceeding 15,000 kilometers (9,320 miles), “in which case it could cover the entire mainland United States.”